 History of the Band

+The history of the band and how it came to be formed.
 It was in 1728 that Daniel Defoe, author of Robinson Crusoe, suggested to the Governors of Christ’s Hospital in London that thirty boys at the school should be encouraged to take up music in order to provide a pool of talent for national choirs, bands and orchestras.
-But it was not until the summer of 1868 that the band was founded that now regularly accompanies the pupils as they march into the quadrangle and to the Dining Hall for lunch.
+However, it was not until the summer of 1868 that the band was founded that now regularly accompanies the pupils as they march into the quadrangle and to the Dining Hall for lunch.
 Nevertheless, the modern band is still more than one hundred and fifty years old and now performs not only at the school at Horsham but also off site, especially in London on St Matthew’s Day in September and at the Lord Mayor’s Show in November each year.
 With one hundred or so players, and many others in training bands, the band is a quite remarkable unit which has become one of the leading school bands in the country, if not in the world.
 It is a major and traditional part of the school, a firm illustration and advertisement of the outstanding quality of education and ethos at Christ’s Hospital.

 In 1872, the newly established band played in public for the first time, in front of the American Ambassador General Robert Schenck who was visiting the boys’ school then at Newgate Street in the City of London.
 As the band performed, boys paraded in groups with flag bearers out in front.
 The band was originally funded by the school’s Treasurer, William Foster White, until in 1873 the Governors realised just how valuable a part it contributed to the education of the pupils and they accepted the first Band Master, Richard Hopkins, as a full member of staff.
 Although girls at Christ’s Hospital, Hertford, began to learn to play musical instruments from at least 1875, it was more than one hundred years later before they were able to join the boys in the band, after the transfer of the girls to the school site at Horsham in 1985.